gregoiremahon/mono-cycle-processor-VHDL/README.md

 ## Contributors

-This project was created by Grégoire Mahon and Armand Lelong, as part of the Polytech Sorbonne EI2I-3 project.
+This project was created by Grégoire Mahon and Armand Lelong [@armagrad], as part of the Polytech Sorbonne EI2I-3 project.
 Please feel free to contribute to the project by creating pull requests or reporting issues.